rook-network/rook/docs/src/getting-started/introduction.md

 # Introduction

-**Plural** is a Solana-based governance toolkit for fostering inclusive institutions and empowering collective ownership and decision making.
+**Rook** is a multiplayer strategy game akin to Age of Empires where the objective is to build up a civilization and take over all other opponents.
+The game has both competitive and cooperative components to it.
+Each game is designed to be short, around 10 minutes in lenght, depending on the size of the map and the amount of participants.
+Each participant will usually start the game with a single settlement, the capital and a combination of resources: food, stone, and wood.
+The capital, like other settlements produces population.
+Population units can move around the map, in a step-based fashion, building other settlements using the accumulated resources and overcoming opposing populations if there are more units then the opponent.
+Players can capture one anothers settlements and benefit from the advantages that that settlement brings.
+Ultimately, players try to capture all the capitals of an opponent.
+When this happens, instead of toppling the opponent, the two teams merge together.
+This introduces the collaborative part of the game.
+Now both players have full control of the faction and must work together to overcome the rest of the teams and be the last one remaining.

-The ability for groups of people to come together, to form strong cohesive and inclusive entities where everyone feels like a contributor to the betterment of the group and a participant in that process has been the dominant recipe for success throughout history.
-This notion is the central theme behind the political philosophy of pluralism.
-The challenge with pluralistic systems most notably lies when trying to scale to incorporating increasingly larger groups of people.
-This challenge is exactly what Plural looks at tackling.
+All players have a set of items: a mixture of abilities, traits and settlements that almost uniquely define them.
+These items, represented as NFT's can be found in game, won off opponents or traded at the marketplace.
+Winners of games earn the ROOK native token as part of the block rewards.
+Games can be played with varying levels of stakes to make it interesting.

 ::: tip NOTE
-Plural is still a work in progress.
-Its API's and this documentation are subject to change.
+Rook is still a work in progress and therefore this documentation are subject to change.
 :::